karlospn/mytechramblings-site-source-code/content/posts/building-an-async-http-api-with-durable-functions-and-python.md

 # query-storage-account-activity-function

-The Activity Function is responsible to run the query against the Azure Table Storage.
+This Activity Function is responsible to run the query against the Azure Table Storage.

-The function retrieves the Storage Table connection string from an App Configuration with a Key Vault reference (https://docs.microsoft.com/en-us/azure/azure-app-configuration/overview), runs the query and returns the result.
+This function retrieves the Storage Table connection string from an App Configuration with a Key Vault reference (https://docs.microsoft.com/en-us/azure/azure-app-configuration/overview), runs the query and returns the result.

 As you can see this function is a single unit of work and does not contain any reference to the durable-functions library.